-Many of Microsoft's AI features are ineffective
+Many of Microsoft's AI features are ineffective.

-Microsoft's market capitalization exceeds $3,000 billion
+Microsoft's market capitalization surpasses $3 trillion.

 For Notepad and Paint, requiring payment for AI features will not affect the ability of Windows users without a 365 subscription to access and use other functions.
 Microsoft provided more details about the new AI features on its blog in November.